PortPy-Project/PortPy/README.md

 More information about data can be found in [Data](#Data) section.
      * In the current version, you can only work with the benchmark dataset provided in this PortPy repo and cannot use your own dataset for now.
 We will address this problem in the near future
+      ```python
+      # Use PortPy DataExplorer class to explore PortPy data
+      data = pp.DataExplorer(data_dir=''../data)
+      # Load ct, structure set, beams for the above patient using CT, Structures, and Beams classes
+      ct = pp.CT(data)
+      structs = pp.Structures(data)
+      beams = pp.Beams(data)
+      # By default, PortPy uses the beams selected by an expert planner, which are included as part of the dataset.
+      ```

 2. **Plan Generation**
      * This module facilitates the generation of treatment plans using either classical optimization methods or